rsecke/rsecke.github.io/_pages/wiki.md

 ## setting static IPs

-**Small note: These methods will disconnect you from your session if you are doing it remotely.
+****Small note**: These methods will disconnect you from your session if you are doing it remotely.
 I had console access to complete this setup.
 To make sure this goes off without a hitch, I found a [StackOverflow](https://unix.stackexchange.com/questions/61093/change-remote-host-ip-address-without-losing-control-linux) page on it.

 Set the `promote_secondaries` parameter on your ethernet adapter, or globally on all of the interfaces: